-If the summer is hot, watch over the vegetable in the patch and take up these easy and organic habits to ensure you get a proper harvest.
+If the summer is hot, watch over the vegetables in the patch and take up these easy and organic habits to ensure you get a proper harvest.

 In case of drought, set up a drip-irrigation system easily by burying bottles with holes drilled in them near tomato, eggplant and bell pepper plants.

 If temperatures rise above 85°F (60°C), protect your tomato plants from the sun with an insect screen: air that is too hot tends to dry the fruit’s skin and hinders ripening of green fruits.

 Set up saucers with water to avoid having thirsty birds peck at your tomatoes to drink.